Kenobbi21/OnlineShopAnalysis/README.md

 For first i downloaded dataset from Kaggle https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce and created sql table using python (CreateTheTable.py).

-## 1. Perform an LTV cohort analysis.
-After that by using MySqlWorkbench (prcnt.sql) made a cohort analysis found out that more than 1 order made only 0.019032 of all customers in average . (https://github.com/user-attachments/assets/ca790e8d-ac03-4036-80e4-ca86c6e4216b) - here you can see their activity by months, that is a bad dynamics for marketplace also i can say the same thing about all customers lifecycle activity , only 3% of all customers made more than 1 order for all dataset lifetime.
+- After that by using MySqlWorkbench (prcnt.sql) made a cohort analysis found out that more than 1 order made only 0.019032 of all customers in average . (https://github.com/user-attachments/assets/ca790e8d-ac03-4036-80e4-ca86c6e4216b) - here you can see their activity by months, that is a bad dynamics for marketplace also i can say the same thing about all customers lifecycle activity , only 3% of all customers made more than 1 order for all dataset lifetime.
 Easy to say that that marketplace in a big trouble because one of the main goals of business is keeping clients.
 We can see better situation after conducting LTV analysis (ltv.sql):
 (https://github.com/user-attachments/assets/03364cb8-e3ec-43a3-84fa-fa61239636b2) - 2017
 (https://github.com/user-attachments/assets/bff53354-115a-4afe-87ed-58958e4516b2) - 2018
 in this dashboards you can notice pretty good dynamics of the total customers growth it is 18% and less then 1% of avg check price growth which is not so good.
 But this calculations have been made based on values by city(values by city.sql), that data reflects the situation in relation to all cities, without taking into account their importance, so I also conducted a research on general data (revenue.sql, main.py), which provides a more correct picture in terms of the entire business.